-- Drain fluids and water, then disconnect the negative (-) terminal of the 12 V battery before storing a damaged vehicle. - In addition, remove the water inside the battery or vehicle, then remove the service plug before storing a damaged vehicle. - · Place the vehicle in an open space away from any structure, vehicle, or building. - Then, keep on eye on the vehicle until the discharging procedures are completed. - If the battery can be removed from the vehicle by moving the vehicle on a lift, remove and discharge the battery. - If the battery can't be removed, set up a water pool and pouring water until the entire battery is submerged. (see below) - # Water pool condition : tap water or pond water that does not contain salt - Maintain this water level for at least 90 hours. - Put salt into the water pool to make 3.5% salt water. - Wait for additional 48 hours in salt water. - Then, drain the water by removing the BMU service cover (A) under side of battery pack.
+- Drain fluids and water, then disconnect the positive(+) terminal of the 12 V battery before storing a damaged vehicle. - In addition, remove the water inside the battery or vehicle, then remove the service interlock connector before storing a damaged vehicle. - Place the vehicle in an open space away from any structure, vehicle, or building. - · Then, keep on eye on the vehicle until the discharging procedures are completed. - If the battery can be removed from the vehicle by moving the vehicle on the lift, remove and discharge the battery. - If the battery can't be removed, set up a water pool until the entire battery is submerged.
+(See below)

+Water pool condition: tap water or pond water that does not contain salt

+- Maintain this water level for at least 90 hours. - Put salt into the water pool to make 3.5% salt water. - Wait for additional 48 hours in salt water. - Then, drain the water and dry it.